Pokémon Winds & Waves Won't Run on Switch 1

 Game Freak and The Pokémon Company confirmed the 10th generation titles are developed exclusively for Switch 2, with a global simultaneous release scheduled for 2027.
 That's a notable gap from the current hardware cycle, and it draws a clean line under the Switch 1 era.
 Pokémon Scarlet and Violet, and Legends: Z-A before it, are now almost certainly the last mainline entries that generation of hardware will ever see.

-The contrast with Legends: Z-A is worth sitting with.
+The contrast with Legends: Z-A with.
 That game received a cross-platform release when Switch 2 launched, giving the existing playerbase a soft landing.
 Winds & Waves offers no such courtesy.
 Nintendo has previously said it would keep supporting the original Switch as long as there's an audience, but also acknowledged that exclusive titles are essential for driving new hardware adoption.
 Winds & Waves is that lever being pulled in full.

 What We Actually Know About the Games